2022 Denver Broncos season: Week 12: at Carolina Panthers

 The Broncos' struggled offensively throughout the entire game, in a 23–10 loss to the Panthers.
 The Broncos trailed 23–3 midway through the fourth quarter, and failed to advance past their own 38-yard line in seven of their first ten possessions.
 The only scoring play came by way of a 27-yard field goal by placekicker Brandon McManus early in the second quarter, after a Panthers' fumble on a punt return.
 In the other two possessions in which the Broncos' found themselves past midfield, quarterback Russell Wilson was strip-sacked after reaching the Panthers' 23-yard line, and McManus missed wide left on a 56-yard field goal attempt at the end of the first half.
 The Broncos finally reached the end zone at the 3:24 mark of the fourth quarter, with Wilson throwing a 1-yard touchdown pass to undrafted rookie wide receiver Brandon Johnson.
-The Broncos' subsequent onside kick attempt was unsuccessful.
+The Broncos' subsequent onside kick attempt was successful but earned a total of 0 yards in 4 downs.
 Defensively, the Broncos surrendered two touchdowns to Panthers' quarterback Sam Darnold—one passing and one rushing, as well as three field goals by placekicker Eddy Piñeiro.

 Week 13: at Baltimore Ravens

 The Broncos failed to score a touchdown for the third time in 2022, settling for three field goals by placekicker Brandon McManus, going 2-of-12 on third down and never advancing any further than the Ravens' 23-yard line.
 The Broncos led 9–3 with five minutes remaining in the fourth quarter.
 The scoring play that the Broncos' defense had yielded to that point was a 26-yard field goal by Ravens' placekicker Justin Tucker in the second quarter.
 However, the Broncos' defense failed to protect the lead, and Ravens' backup quarterback Tyler Huntley engineered a 16-play, 91-yard game-winning drive, culminating in a 2-yard touchdown run.
 Huntley entered the game after starting quarterback Lamar Jackson exited with a knee injury in the first half.
 With 28 seconds left in the game, quarterback Russell Wilson tried to put the Broncos in position for a game-winning field goal.
 After a 16-yard pass completion to wide receiver Jerry Jeudy and two runs of 17 and 4 yards by Wilson, the Broncos reached the Ravens' 45-yard line with two seconds remaining after exhausting the last two of their three team timeouts.
-McManus attempted a long field goal from 63 yards out, but it fell short.NotesWith the loss, the Broncos dropped to 1–7 all-time in Baltimore, including the postseason.
+McManus attempted a long field goal from 63 yards out, but it fell short.